Cheetwood outcomes at the end of Key Stage Two

 Internal Data 2020-2021

-Data collected from Target Tracker and corroborated in monitoring activities confirmed that progress in the 2020-2021 academic year was accelerated across the school in reading, writing and maths.
+Data collected from Target Tracker and corroborated in monitoring activities confirmed that progress in the 2020-2021 academic year was accelerated across the school in reading, writing and Maths.
 On average progress was 25% above what would usually be expected providing strong evidence of a well-planned and effective recovery curriculum that was maintained during periods of remote learning.

 There was no statutory testing at the end of Year 6 but internal data provides evidence of a significant increase of the percentage of pupils meeting age related expectations over the academic year.
 From low starting points in September 2020 there was an increase of in 34% in reading, 27% in writing and 37% in maths.
-Progress in Y6 was exceptionally strong at 48% above what would usually be expected.
-As a result the core cohort of Ever Cheetwood achieved age related outcomes of 69% in reading, 62% in writing and 62% in maths.
+Progress in Year 6 was exceptionally strong at 48% above what would usually be expected.
+As a result the core cohort of Ever Cheetwood achieved age related outcomes of 69% in reading, 62% in writing and 62% in Maths.

 Year 4 Multiplication Test

-Y4 pupils completed an optional multiplication test based on the national test that will be officially starting in June 2022.
+Year 4 pupils completed an optional multiplication test based on the national test that will be officially starting in June 2022.

 96% of pupils met the expected standard.